armanmarkarian/DeveloperPortfolio/README.md

 # Developer Portfolios – GitHub Portfolio Builder

 Create beautiful, customizable developer portfolios from your GitHub repositories.
-No design skills required – just log in with GitHub, pick your repos, pick a template, and publish!
+No design skills required – just log in with GitHub, pick your repos, pick a template, and publish!git p

 ## Features